AVERtek/Emerald/README.md

-# NOHO West Rooftop Pool Live
+# Emerald Live
+Apartment A2 1 Bedroom